rafarlho/ShowTime/README.md

 The project contains sound and visual interaction, and you can assl move your camera moving the mouse while pressing the left mouse button!

-To run on your side, download and open the index.html file with VSCode live server.
+To run on your side, download and open the index.html file with VSCode live server or just acces the rafarlho.github.io/ShowTime.